ABR has received multiple questions on this subject. Dr. Bryant Wood provides a brief response.

 Editorial note: The evidence for the destruction of Jericho at the time the Bible describes it and the way the Bible describes it is overwhelming.
 Dr. Wood has done extensive work on this subject.
 Articles pertaining to this all important Biblical subject can be found here on the ABR website:

-See Dr. Wood discuss the evidence in this cutting edge video, Jericho Unearthed.
-Jericho Unearthed can be purchased in the ABR bookstore.
+See Dr. Wood discuss the evidence in the cutting edge video, Jericho Unearthed.